Clinical Child Psychology Program Admissions

 • Personal vita or resume.
 Please include all relevant occupational experience (professional, military, or teaching experience, including assistantships).

-• A typed, three-page maximum, statement of professional goals and interests to explain (a) your specific interest in psychology, (b) your professional goals, and (c) why KU CCPP is appropriate for your doctoral training.
+• Professional Statement: A typed, three-page maximum, statement of professional goals and interests to explain (a) your specific interest in psychology, (b) your professional goals, and (c) why KU CCPP is appropriate for your doctoral training.

 • Three letters of recommendation from the persons listed on application.